behnazkhoshnood/tadig-restaurant/README.md

 - The sweep to bottom hover effect don't cover the buttons all the way down in some mobile phones.

+- Sometimes the browser don't open the site and I should reload the page to see the website.

+## **Fixed buges**

+- When in menu page, clicking on menu button was making an error.
+The herf for menu page was wrong.
+The herf attribute was changes from herf="starter.html" to herf="order.html" to fix the problem.

-- In some emulated divices, the right to left scroll appears.
+- In some emulated divices, the right to left scroll appeares.
 In most of them after reloading the page the scroll disapears and the whole page is shown again.

-- Sometimes the browser won't open and I should reload the page to see the website.
+I used the code below from stack overflow to fix the problem:

+         html,
+         body {
+             max-width: 100%;
+             overflow-x: hidden;
+        }

 ## **Deployment**